elf4j/elf4j-provider/README.md

 ## User Story

-As an ELF4J facade API user, I want to use an independent logging provider that natively implements the ELF4J service API.
+As logging service provider, I want to provide my service by directly implementing the ELF4J service interface, so that the ELF4J API user can opt to use my service as with any other logging service provider.

 ## Prerequisite